RCutrino/bank-marketing-subscription-model/README.md

 AI tools were used to speed up standard implementation tasks, while project design decisions, validation strategy, and business interpretation were performed manually.

+---

 ## Notebook
 The full analysis is available here:
 📘 [Exploratory Analysis and Modeling Notebook](notebooks/bank_marketing_subscription_model.ipynb)

+## Requirements
+The project can be run using standard Python data science libraries.
+See requirements.txt for details.